thlorenz/thlorenz.com-blog/event-stream/post.md

 - creates a `duplex` stream from the first and the last stream
 - iterates through all streams and pipes adjacent ones into each other
-- sets up error handling to where an error will bubble all the way to the last stream if it is emitted from any of the streams inside the chain
+- sets up error handling so that an error will bubble all the way to the last stream if it is emitted from any of the streams inside the chain

 #### Example